daleksla/libperf/README.md

 - If the id value is -1, then the library will monitor the entire system
 - Setting the cpu value to -1 causes the libperf counters to count across all CPUs for a given id (i.e. aggregate CPU statistics)

-The available counters are defined in the `enum libperf_tracepoint`; `libperf_enablecounter` and `libperf_disablecounter` are used to enable and disable individual counters as desired. 'libperf_readcounter' is then used to read a single (enabled) 64 bit counter from the library.
+The available counters are defined in the `enum libperf_event`; `libperf_toggle_counter` are used to configure (e.g. enable, disable) individual counters as desired. `libperf_readcounter` is then used to read a single (enabled) 64 bit counter from the library.

 Use `libperf_log` to then obtin a log of all counters - this appends logs into a file named after the PID value passed into `libperf_initialise`.